Daniel S. Loeb: Personal life

 Loeb married Margaret Davidson Munzer on July 4, 2004, at his beach house in East Hampton, New York.
 The couple has three children.

 Loeb is a founding "Master Player" of Portfolios with Purpose, an annual virtual stock trading contest that raises money for charitable causes of the winning contestants' choice.

 In 2014, Loeb was reported as one of a number of "prominent investors [who] have taken to Transcendental Meditation".

 Loeb was co-chair of the Governors for Investors Industry (2013).
 He is a Trustee of Mount Sinai Health System, the Manhattan Institute, the U.S. Olympic Committee and the Los Angeles Museum of Contemporary Art.
 He is a member of the Council on Foreign Relations and of the National Council of the American Enterprise Institute.

 Loeb sat on the Board of Directors of Sotheby's and was the chair of the Board of the Success Academy charter network.

 Political and economic views

 Loeb has donated to the Democratic Senatorial Campaign Committee, Friends for Harry Reid, Obama for America, Forward Together PAC, Prosperity PAC, Straight Talk America, and the Volunteer PAC.
 In 2013, Loeb was a signatory to an amicus curiae brief submitted to the U.S. Supreme Court in Hollingsworth v.
 Perry, in support of same-sex marriage.

 In 2015, Loeb, Paul Singer and Tim Gill helped fund Freedom For All Americans to promote LGBT issues in states and local communities in the United States.

 Loeb has donated to both Democrats and Republicans.
 In the 2018 midterm election cycle, he gave over $1 million.

+Israeli-Palestinian conflict

+Loeb was involved in a long-standing WhatsApp group chat from October 2023 through early May 2024 with some of the United States' most powerful business leaders with the stated goals of "chang[ing] the narrative" in favor of Israel and "help[ing] win the war" on U.S. public opinion following Hamas's October 7th attack on Israel.
+Members of the group chat discussed how they received private briefings by, and worked closely with, members of the Israeli government, including former Israeli prime minister Naftali Bennett; Benny Gantz, a member of the Israeli war cabinet; and Israel's ambassador to the United States, Michael Herzog.
+Group members also held a video call in late April 2024 with New York City Mayor Eric Adams in an effort to, according to reporting by The Washington Post, "pressure Columbia’s president and trustees to permit the mayor to send police to the campus" to shut down violent antisemitic protests threatening dissenting students and faculty.
+During the video call, group members discussed making political donations to Adams.
+Loeb declined to comment about giving donations to Adams for this purpose.